 The Essence of a Positive Organizational Culture

-Often, companies promote their organisational culture with superficial benefits.
-However, the true essence of a solid positive organisational culture lies in how people are valued.
+Often, companies promote their organizational culture with superficial benefits.
+However, the true essence of a solid positive organizational culture lies in how people are valued.
 It involves open communication, mutual respect, shared goals, and a genuine commitment to employee growth.
 At least that is what the results of a study published by The Great Place to Work tell us:

 Transparency